Geohash-36

-The Geohash-36 geocode is an opensource compression algorithm for world coordinate data.
+The Geohash-36 geocode is an open-source compression algorithm for world coordinate data.
 It was developed as a variation of the OpenPostcode format developed as a candidate geolocation postcode for the Republic of Ireland.
 It is calculated differently and uses a more concise base 36 representation rather than other geocodes that adopted base 32.

 Despite the name, there are no algorithmic (not use Z-order curve) or typological relationship with Geohash.
 It is a publicity strategy to relate to a popular geocode of base 32.
 The encode/decode functions are not mathematically-similar to Geohash functions.

 Coding Method

 Designed for URLs and electronic storage and communication rather than human memory and conversation, it is case-sensitive, using a 36 character alphabet: "23456789bBCdDFgGhHjJKlLMnNPqQrRtTVWX".